Man accused of killing 3 in rural Georgia shooting

 BUENA VISTA, Ga.
-(AP) — A Georgia man is accused of killing his pregnant girlfriend and the girlfriend's grandmother and great uncle.
+(AP) — A Georgia man is accused of killing his girlfriend, her brother and the woman's granddaughter.

-Schley County sheriff's deputies found Lara Bullard, 23, Paula Kelly, 65, and Charles Brown, 69, shot dead just after midnight Monday morning at their rural home about 35 miles (60 kilometers) southeast of Columbus.
+Schley County sheriff's deputies found 65-year-old Paula Kelly, her 69-year-old brother Charles Brown, and Kelly's pregnant granddaughter, Lara Bullard, 23, shot dead just after midnight Monday morning at their rural home about 35 miles (60 kilometers) southeast of Columbus.

 Schley County Sheriff Shane Tondee told The Associated Press that Harris would be taken before a magistrate judge Tuesday, but said that judge would not be able to set bail on a murder charge.
 Tondee said he did not know if Harris had a lawyer yet.